Pflanz/JapanGenericDrugExpenditureAnalysis/README.md

 If you use this code or analytical framework, please cite:

-Author(s).
-Generic Drug Expenditure Analysis in Japan.
+Fan D. Generic Drug Expenditure Analysis in Japan.
 GitHub repository.

 ---

-## Related Manuscript
+## Acknowledgements

-A manuscript based on this analytical framework is currently under review.
+This work is based on publicly available NDB Open Data released by the Ministry of Health, Labour and Welfare of Japan.

+The interpretations and conclusions presented in this repository are solely those of the author and do not represent the official views of the Ministry of Health, Labour and Welfare.

 ---